 Acupressure points for sinus pressure can help you find relief when your nose feels blocked and your head feels heavy.
-By gently pressing certain spots on your face, you can help encourage drainage, improve airflow, and feel more at ease.
+At Messina Acupuncture in East Setauket, we often teach our patients how to gently press certain spots on the face to encourage drainage, improve airflow, and feel more at ease.
 This guide walks you through how to find and work with these points using simple, calming steps.

 Place your fingertip just outside the edge of your nostril.
 Press gently but firmly and hold for a few seconds before releasing.
 Then move your finger in small, slow circles for about a minute.
 If the spot feels tender, lighten your touch.
 Repeat this on both sides of your nose to help relieve congestion.

-Many people notice that this point also reduces tension in the upper lip and boosts circulation around the nose.
-Try using your thumb or index finger, whichever feels more natural.
+Many people notice that this point, known as “Welcome Fragrance,” also reduces tension in the upper lip and boosts circulation around the nose.
 Continue until you feel a mild warmth under your fingertip, which can signal that the area is responding.

 Slide your finger to the space directly below your nostril, just above your upper lip.
 Press down gently and hold for 30 seconds while breathing deeply through your nose.
 After the hold, massage the area in soft circles for another 30 seconds.